-In accordance with the College's mission statement, the College will make every attempt to resolve any student complaint that is not frivolous or without merit.
-Evidence of final resolution of all complaints will be retained (in the Administrative office) in order to determine the frequency, nature and patterns of complaints.
+In accordance with the College's mission statement, the College will make every effort to resolve any student complaint that is not frivolous or without merit.
+Evidence of final resolution of all complaints will be retained in the administrative office to determine the frequency nature, and patterns of complaints.

 If you have a problem with an individual, try to resolve the matter with that person.
-If the problem cannot be resolved, our Education Director, Salon Manager or Lead Admissions personnel can act as a buffer so both parties may discuss their problems calmly and with a third party to assist in resolving the matter.
+If the problem cannot be resolved, our director or admissions personnel can act as a buffer so both parties may discuss their problems calmly and with a third party to assist in resolving the matter.
 If needed, the problem may be taken up with the Director.
 This chain of command permits the proper flow of information and allows the system to function more effectively.
-This produces more positive results, rapid action/reaction and consistency.
+This produces more positive results, rapid action/reaction, and consistency.